gerymiko/2ea846fc98f389cebc640dc1312effdd/README.md

-# odeotech2
+# Code Challenge
- code challenge 2
+ Odeo Tech

-# config
+# Config
 1. Using mailtrap API https://mailtrap.io/
-2. Set your username and password from mailtrap
+2. Set username and password from mailtrap
 3. Configure DB name as sendmail

-# run
+# Run
 access sendmail.php on your browser